 Yeah.
-Well, it's very Daoist, like I was saying.
-So the Daoists actually work with the three cauldrons.
+Well, it's very Taoist, like I was saying.
+So the Taoists actually work with the three cauldrons.
 Yeah.
 So you have the womb caldron, the heart caldron and then the upper dantian, which is the pineal gland.
 So it's like a full embodiment programme.

 Caitlin Priday: (14:10)

 But that's this Empress and Dragon or that's another [crosstalk 00:14:13]?